 Why Do You Want LASIK?

 Reasons for wanting good or even excellent vision are as different as the people who are thinking about LASIK.
 For anyone with vision problems, there are a million reasons to consider LASIK.
-The good reasons – the reasons that leads to LASIK satisfaction and LASIK success – are the ones that matter to you, because you want to change the way you see in life.
+The good reasons – the reasons that lead to LASIK satisfaction and LASIK success – are the ones that matter to you, because you want to change the way you see in life.

 For you, LASIK success might lead to getting glasses out of the way of your daily life.
 Or having great vision at the ready 24/7 might be important for your current job, or your dream job.

 OK, then – what are some of the reasons people turn to LASIK?
 What are they looking for in LASIK success?